turingschool/front-end-curriculum/lessons/react-better-practices.md

     onChange={ e => this.setState({ searchTerm: e.target.value }) } />
 ```

-Remove the `onChange()` line completely.
-What happens when you try to type into the input field?

-Command Z to get the `onChange()` back.
-What's happening here?
 Our `onChange()` event is triggering our state to update, which in turn is re-rendering our component and setting the value of our input field to whatever is now in state.

-**// FOLLOW UP: WHY IS A CONTROLLED COMPONENT IMPORTANT?**
+This is important because it lets us declaratively tell each component what values it needs to know about instead of the other way around.

-Imperative: Oh, user changed something, we need to go figure out what the value is.
+Imperative: Oh, user changed something, we need to go figure out what the value is...wait...something else changed...figure that out too...wait...
-Declarative: The value of the input is the value of the state.
+Declarative: The value of the input is the value of the state...if you want to change values let me know and i'll update you appropriately.

-More explicitly matches what is defined as the value of a component with what is defined in state, less of a question.

 ## A Few Additional Comments